bakarhamsho/chrometaboverflow/README.md

-# ChromeDump
+# ChromeDump and ChromeKeep

 <img width="1150" height="590" alt="image" src="https://github.com/user-attachments/assets/d69ef7df-9fcb-415f-b5f8-9b748945a2a3" />

 A Node.js toolkit with two tools for Chrome tab management:
 - **ChromeDump**: Extracts all Chrome tabs, reads content, generates AI summaries, and exports to markdown
-- **ChromeKeep**: Compares open tabs against a markdown file and lets you close tabs not saved in markdown
+- **ChromeKeep**: Compares open tabs against a markdown file and lets you close tabs NOT present in markdown

 created in Claude Code. note that Claude Code's bash tool has a 10min timeout and so this process will prematurely exit if use inside claude code for >100 tabs by default. just tell it to use bash tool but set for a 30 minute timeout instead of its default 10.